 Prior to joining CHCS, Tuyen served as the social determinants of health program manager for the San Francisco Health Plan where she led the implementation of new benefits and programs designed to address plan members’ unmet social needs.
 Tuyen previously worked at the Tenderloin Neighborhood Development Corporation, where she led the organization’s housing as health care efforts.
-In this role, she oversaw the provision of services across multiple permanent supportive housing sites and served on the Tenderloin Health Improvement Partnership’s leadership committee dedicated to improving health outcomes with people experiencing homelessness.
+In this role, she oversaw the provision of services across multiple permanent supportive housing sites and served on the Tenderloin Health Improvement Partnership’s leadership committee dedicated to improving health outcomes for people experiencing homelessness.
 Tuyen also served as the director of training and technical assistance at the Association of Asian Pacific Community Health Organizations, a network of health centers serving Asian Americans, Native Hawaiians, and Pacific Islanders.

 While not at work, Tuyen enjoys exploring trails and playgrounds with her kids and volunteering on the affordable housing board in her town.